f5alliances/f5_provisioner/docs/faq.rst

 Install 2.8 or later.

-Problem: Wrong version of boto3
+Problem: wrong version of boto3
 -------------------------------

 .. code::